 - marriage certificate of the birth mother - if the birth father wasn't named on the original birth certificate, or if the father was named but the parents weren't married.

-Birth parents of adopted children, once their child is 18
+Birth parents of adopted children over 18

 You can apply for:

 - change of name certificate of child or death certificate of the child.